 Furthermore, the Chronomaster was featured as being water resistant to 200 meters, shock resistant and with a running time of around 36 hours.

 The models fitted with the Venus 210 caliber are the first representatives of the Chronomaster Aviator Sea Diver dynasty, yet they don’t have that name on their dials.
 Instead they are inscribed “Chronograph Aviator Sea Diver”.

 The first watches appeared in 1961.
 They are immediately recognizable by their small pushers and their wide broad arrow hours hand.
 These are perhaps the most emblematic of the Chronomaster models and the most exemplary in the collective imagination of collectors.

 Among them there is one reference that stands out from the rest.
 This rare model can be identified by its white subdial hands and center seconds.
 All the examples we have seen have a brown tropicalized dial.

 This rare specific model with white small hands is precisely the one worn by the actor: for that reason, we have nicknamed it after him.

 On all the pictures presented hereafter,

-Brian Kelly is wearing a Croton Nivada Grenchen Chronomaster 1st Generation.
+Brian Kelly is wearing his Croton Nivada Grenchen Chronomaster.